kauzerei/openautolab/build_instructions/modifying_parts.md

 ***rods distance*** distance between rods of the upper rail.
 ### Brackets
 ***part width*** width of the holders.
 Twice the size of the hole is a good start.
-***part thickness*** Thickness of the brackets.
+***part thickness*** thickness of the brackets.
 About twice as thick as your comfortable wall thickness for not loaded parts.
 ***air gap*** a gap between two halves of the mount.
 Gives a room for tightening them together on a rail and for printing two halves as one part without having them stuck together.
 ***valve offset*** used to place the valves at certain distance from the plane of upper rail, for example to free some space for a decorative panel that covers parts of the machine.
 ***pump offset*** how far mounting points of the pump are lifted above the surface of the brackets